“The Kona Coffee Story: Along the Hawaii Belt Road” will be open Saturday, June 3

 Kona Historical Society

-Kona Historical Society is a community-based, 501(c)(3) nonprofit organization and Smithsonian Museum affiliate that has spent the past four decades collecting, preserving and sharing the history of the Kona districts and their rich cultural heritage within Hawaii.
+The H.N.
+Greenwell Store is run by the Kona Historical Society is a community-based, 501(c)(3) nonprofit organization and Smithsonian Museum affiliate that has spent the past four decades collecting, preserving, and sharing the history of the Kona districts and their rich cultural heritage within Hawaii.

-Kona Historical Society also offers some educational programs throughout the year.
-Check out their calendar here.
-Make the Kona Historical Society one of your stops during your time in Kona as you try out Kona coffee at different coffee farms.
+Make the Kona Historical Society one of your stops during your time on the Big Island as you try out fresh brews at different farms.

 Kona Culture & Coffee Tour